 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Slice the zucchini thinly, salt the slices, then rinse and dry them.
+Slice the zucchini thinly, salt the slices, and then rinse and dry them.
 This step helps eliminate some of the zucchini's water content, which helps prevent sogginess.
-(Photos 1-3).

-- Arrange the zucchini slices on a rimmed baking sheet.
-(Photo 4).
+Arrange the zucchini slices on a rimmed, parchment-lined baking sheet.

-- Bake the zucchini chips until browned and crispy, for 15-20 more minutes.
-(Photo 6).
+Bake the zucchini chips until browned and crispy, for 15-20 more minutes.

 Expert Tips

 - Salting the zucchini slices before baking them is an annoying extra step, but it removes water from the zucchini, which helps achieve crispiness.
-So I don't recommend skipping this step.
+So, I don't recommend skipping this step.
 I tried, and the chips were still delicious, but they were definitely not crispy.
+In the photo below, you can see the water drops on the surface of the zucchini slices.
+This is the water we want to eliminate.

 - Some of the zucchini slices will be ready before the others.
 Remove them to a plate and keep baking the ones that have not crisped up yet.